Direct Advantage Estimation: Conclusions and future directions

 \section{Conclusions and future directions}

 In this work, we tackled the problem of credit assignment in the RL setting.
 Inspired by previous studies in causality, we found that the advantage function can be interpreted as the causal effect of an action on the expected return.
 We then proposed DAE, a novel method that can directly model the advantage function and estimate it from data.
-Our experiments in three different domains demonstrated that DAE can converge to the true advantage function, improve the performance of policy optimization compared to GAE in most environments while also enjoying better scalability with network capacity.
+Our experiments in three different domains demonstrated that DAE can converge to the true advantage function, improve the performance of policy optimization compared to GAE in most environments, while also enjoying better scalability with increased network capacities.

 Here we note some possible extensions to DAE.
-(1) Due to the difficulty of enforcing the normalizing constraint (Def.~\ref{def:adv}) in continuous domains, we currently restrict ourselves to discrete action space domains.
-One potential solution to this problem was outlined in \citet{wang2016sample} where they used a sampling method to approximate the normalization step for continuous action spaces.
-(2) In this work we assumed the data is on-policy, an interesting extension would be to use importance sampling techniques such as Retrace \citep{munos2016safe} or V-Trace \citep{espeholt2018impala} to extend DAE to off-policy settings.
+(1) Environments with confounders (e.g., partially observable MDPs) are common in real-world applications, and causal inference is known to be effective in such problems \citep{bareinboim2015bandits, tennenholtz2020off, kumor2021sequential}.
+We expect similar ideas based on the causal effect as proposed in this work may also be useful in those settings.
+(2) Due to the difficulty of enforcing the centering constraint (Def.~\ref{def:adv}) in continuous domains, we currently restrict ourselves to discrete action space domains.
+One potential solution to this problem was outlined in \citet{wang2016sample} where they used a sampling method to approximate the centering step for continuous action spaces.
+(3) In this work we assumed the data is on-policy, an interesting extension would be to use importance sampling techniques such as Retrace \citep{munos2016safe} or V-Trace \citep{espeholt2018impala} to extend DAE to off-policy settings.